lucaspatenaude/Problem-Seeking-Interviews/README.md

 This should output a file called `start-survey`

-3. Once `script` has appeared, run the following command in the terminal:
+3. Once `start-survey` has appeared, run the following command in the terminal:

 `./start-survey`